Godox LED64 mini LED panel

 Color temperature and CRI

-The LED64 is not CRI rated by Godox.
-Only a color temperature of 5500-6500 K is specified.
-With most subjects, my Olympus E-M1 II and OM System OM-1 in Auto WB manage a fairly good color rendition with the LED64, slightly better than, or as good as, other LED sources I am using (including the Ikea Jansjö that are still popular with photographers specializing in photomacrography, now discontinued except for a USB-powered model).
-As a whole, LEDs as an illumination source for photography still need improvement before they can be fully satisfactory, but the LED64 in my opinion are not worse than many other, more expensive LED panels.
+Godox only specifies a color temperature of 5500-6500 K. With most subjects, my Olympus E-M1 II and OM System OM-1 in Auto WB manage a fairly good color rendition with the LED64, slightly better than, or as good as, other LED sources I am using (including the Ikea Jansjö that are still popular with photographers specializing in photomacrography, now discontinued except for a USB-powered model).
+As a whole, LEDs as an illumination source for photography still need improvement before they can be fully satisfactory, but the LED64 in my opinion are not worse than many other LED panels, including some more expensive ones.

 Other Godox LED lights